Saucy Pork And Beans

 Start With A Bath And A Soak

-Just give the dried beans a rinse and a soak in a large bowl with water measuring a couple of inches above them.
+Just rinse and soak the dried beans in a large bowl filled with water a couple of inches above them.
 Let them plump up for about 6-8 hours.
-If using the Instant Pot, you may choose to not soak.
+If using the Instant Pot, you may choose not to soak.
 However, my experience cooking unsoaked dried beans in the Instant Pot doesn't always bring the best results.
 I'm not sure why.
 Maybe it has something to do with how dry the bean is.
-So I soak to make sure I get a tender bean every time.
+I soak the beans to ensure they are tender every time.

 Then We Brown Some Bacon!

 Yes, smoky, salty, thick-cut bacon.
-Chop it up or snip it into small pieces so that it permeates all through the dish for that classic pork and bean flavor in every bite.
-Brown it up in a pan or if you're using the Instant Pot, set it on saute' and stir the bacon pieces 'round and round 'til golden brown.
+Chop it or snip it into small pieces so it permeates the dish, delivering classic pork-and-bean flavor in every bite.
+Brown it in a pan, or, if you're using the Instant Pot, set it to sauté and stir the bacon pieces until golden brown.

-Then add some chopped onion and bell pepper to saute' for a few minutes.
+Then add chopped onion and bell pepper and sauté for a few minutes.

-After the bacon is browned, throw the pinto beans in with the rest of the ingredients.
-That would be the ketchup, barbecue sauce, mustard, cane syrup, liquid smoke, brown sugar, salt, white pepper, and water.
+After the bacon is browned, add the pinto beans with the remaining ingredients.
+Those are the ketchup, barbecue sauce, mustard, cane syrup, liquid smoke, brown sugar, salt, white pepper, and water.
 Then stir it all together, cover the pot, turn on the heat, and let them cook until the beans are tender and creamy.

 Here's A Hint . . .

 To reduce carbs and sugars, I use sugar-free ketchup and barbecue sauce.
-I also use coconut palm sugar to substitute the brown sugar because of its low glycemic index and similar taste.
-You can reduce the amount of syrup to 1 tablespoon for more carb relief to keep that cane syrup taste.
+I also use coconut palm sugar as a brown sugar substitute because of its lower glycemic index and similar taste.
+You can reduce the syrup to 1 tablespoon for more carb relief while keeping the cane syrup taste.
 Still very delicious!
-Sugar-free sweeteners in place of brown sugar and syrup will lower the carb count even more.
+Sugar-free sweeteners in place of brown sugar and syrup will further reduce the carb count.

 Well, that's it!
 It doesn't take much to get the best barbecue beans you've ever tasted.